Pet Guide Daily

 Clean Your Puppies

 Brushing beagle puppies practically every day is essential, whereas regular bathing is not necessary.
 It would be best if you used a hound glove for this task since it will collect the shed hair.
 A flea comb is beneficial for eliminating dirt and fleas from the coat (if any).
-Along with brushing, clean their eyes and ears.
+Along with brushing, and cleaning their eyes and ears.
 It would help if you kept a watch on the ears of the beagle since they are prone to infection.
 Change the blankets and bedding materials in the den area regularly to ensure your pups always have a clean, dry environment to sleep in.

 To Wrap Up